-Joining the company in September 2001, Goizueta served as vice president, Global Still Beverages Operations and Commercialization; vice president, Global New Business Models; and joined the Coca-Cola/McDonald’s Division in 2006 as leader of the US business.
+Joining the company in September 2001, Goizueta served as vice president, Global Still Beverages Operations and Commercialization, and vice president, Global New Business Models, and he joined the Coca-Cola/McDonald’s Division in 2006 as leader of the US business.
 Prior to joining The Coca-Cola Company, he spent 20 years with Procter & Gamble, including nine years in their US operations and 11 years in Latin America.

-Born in Havana, Cuba, Goizueta is trilingual in Spanish, English, and Portuguese, and received his BA from Auburn University.
+Born in Havana, Cuba, Goizueta is trilingual in Spanish, English, and Portuguese, and he received a BA from Auburn University.

 In addition to his service on the Emory University Board of Trustees, Goizueta serves on the boards of the Goizueta Foundation and Woodruff Arts Center.
 He co-chairs the Woodruff Roundtable and is chair of the multiyear capital campaign of the Atlanta Ronald McDonald House Charities.
 He is also an adviser to the US McDonald’s Hispanic Owner/Operator Association, adviser to Notre Dame University’s Institute for Latino Studies, and a member of Atlanta Downtown Rotary Club.